cstyan/adbDocumentation/README.md

 with USB.
 If you have information about it's use with TCP please submit a pull request. :simple_smile:

+## Disclaimer
+Please take all snarky comments with a grain of salt.
+I like protocols, and reverse engineer ADB was a lot of fun.
+These comments are representations of my immediate "WTF?!" reaction to certain aspects of ADB.
+I'm sure there were actual rational decisions behind most of the things I make fun of here.

 ## Packet Format
 ADB packets, they kind of suck.
 > unsigned command;       /* command identifier constant        */